Future-proof broadband in your area

 By delivering broadband direct to homes and businesses, FTTP allows everyone to get the same speeds, independent of where they live.
 Speeds are much higher with FTTP, with internet service providers already offering download speeds up to 900 Mbps – often called ‘ultrafast’ or ‘hyperfast’.

-The higher speeds are not automatic when your area goes live – you need to upgrade to a fibre broadband package with your chosen Internet Service Provider.
+Higher speeds are not automatic when your area goes live – you need to upgrade to a fibre broadband package with your chosen Internet Service Provider to enjoy the benefits.